Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-2-open-api.md

 ### Unable to complete the request

-This is likely a mixed-content CORS error in which you are attempting a call to an APIM endpoint that is only set up for *HTTP*.
+This is likely a mixed-content CORS error in which you are attempting a call to an Azure API Management endpoint that is only set up for *HTTP*.
 It fails as the Developer Portal runs on *HTTPS*.
 Please check the setup steps above for the _URL scheme_.

 ![APIM Calculator CORS Error](../../assets/images/apim-calc-cors-error.png)